connexcs/docs/customer.md

 1. Click the **"Edit Customer"** button.
 2. Edit the details and click **"Save"** button.

-Following figure demonstrates the **Edit Customer** button:
+Following demonstrates the various buttons:

 ![alt text][edit-customer]

 ### Main

-In **Main** tab, users can view all their contacts.
-Users can also check the summary in three different forms i.e. Live/Daily/Monthly as shown in an image above.
+In **Main** tab, users can view/add the customer contacts.
+You can also check the summary in three different forms i.e. Live/Daily/Monthly as shown in an image above.

+## Contacts
-Users can also create a new contact on the Main tab.
+Steps to create a new contact on the Main tab.

 1. Click on the *‘plus sign’* button on the contacts pane.
-2. Fill out the details.
+2. Fill out the details, you can choose to generate password automatically OR set the password manually, the generated password will be emailed.
 3. Press *Save* button once the details have been filled out, correctly.

+These credentials should be used to login on your customer portal.

 ![alt text][main-tab]

-### Statistics
+### Stats

-In **Stats** tab, create and assign channels to customers.
-Click on the **Channels** to make them functional.
-Users can have record of **Calls Per Second (CPS)** under the **Stats** tab and can also check the details of the CPS by the day/month of their choice as highlighted with a yellow rectangle in the image below:
+In **Stats** tab, you can view the Channels, Calls Per Second (CPS), ACD, ASR, Attempts, Codes, PDD stats, you can also filter it by the day/month of your choice.

 ![alt text][stats-tab]

-Moreover, in the same tab, **Stats**, users can check the details of **ACD, ACR, Attempts, Codes** and **PDD**.

 ### Routing

-Now, moving onwards to the next tab which is **Routing**.
-There are basically two types of routing as shown in an image below:

-1. Ingress Routing
+#	Ingress Routing
-2. CLI
+Under Ingress Routing you can assign a customer rate card to your customer account, the detailed functions are explained [Click Here]: https://docs.connexcs.com/en/latest/ingress-routing/

 ![alt text][routing-tab]